 The beautiful waterfall at the Basin, has at its base, a granite pothole 20 feet in diameter.
 It is believed to have been eroded 15,000 years ago while the North American ice sheet was melting.
 It has been smoothed by small stones and sand whirled around by the Pemigewasset River.
-Below the Basin is a water-eroded rock formation called the Old Man's foot.
+Below the Basin is a water-eroded rock formation called the Old Man's Foot.

 Not many state parks can boast a recreation such as this - big-mountain skiing for a small-mountain price.
 Year after year, the park's Cannon Mountain Ski Area attracts guests to the diverse terrain.
 Even the highest ski area summit in the state is right here.
 It's a popular attraction for thrill-seekers and those looking to get a little more excitement than from the Tuckerbrook Family Area.
 There are 95 trails set aside for downhill skiers and ten lifts to utilize.

 Lonesome Lake, nestled in the mountains 1,000 feet above the floor of the notch, is a popular hiking destination.
-It is reached by a 1 1/2 mile (one way) trail that begins at Lafayette Place, just south of the cabin near the campground.
+It is reached by a 1.5-mile (one way) trail that begins at Lafayette Place, just south of the cabin near the campground.
 A lakeside trail leads to the Appalachian Mountain Club (AMC) hut at the far end of the lake and passes by an inactive beaver lodge.

 The open ledges at the 2,557-foot summit of Mt.
-Pemigewasset (Indian Head) afford excellent views of Franconia Notch, the Franconia Range and the valley to the south.
-The 1.4 mile (one way) trail climbs moderately to the summit from the Flume Visitor Center parking area.
+Pemigewasset (Indian Head) afford excellent views of Franconia Notch, the Franconia Range, and the valley to the south.
+The 1.4-mile (one way) trail climbs moderately to the summit from the Flume Visitor Center parking area.
 Return can be made by the same route or via the Indian Head Trail that diverges from the Mt.
-Pemigewasset Trail just below the summit, and leads one mile to Route 3, one mile south of the Flume Visitor Center.
+Pemigewasset Trail just below the summit and leads one mile to Route 3, one mile south of the Flume Visitor Center.

+The Flume Gorge and Visitor Center at Franconia Notch State Park is in the heart of the popular White Mountain National Forest.
 Discovered in 1808, the Flume is a natural gorge extending 800 feet at the base of Mount Liberty.
 The walls of Conway granite rise to a height of 70 to 90 feet and are 12 to 20 feet apart.
-A trip into the Flume begins and ends at the Flume Visitor's Center.
+A trip into the Flume begins and ends at the Flume Visitor Center.

 Framed by a spectacular vista of Mount Liberty and Mount Flume, the Visitor Center houses the Flume ticket office, information center, cafeteria, gift shop, and the state park system's historic Concord Coach.
 A 20-minute movie showcasing beautiful Franconia Notch State Park is available for viewing.

-Franconia State Park is home to all sorts of recreation to enjoy during your RV trip, including rock climbing.
+Franconia Notch State Park is home to all sorts of recreation to enjoy during your RV trip, including rock climbing.
 A popular spot for climbers to frequent is Echo Crag, which is a single, small pitch that overlooks Echo Lake and the slopes of Cannon Mountain.
 The Crag has diverse climbs available for those of differing skill levels, with shorter and moderate routes located on the north side and longer, more difficult routes to the south.
 Most routes have either bolted anchors or slings for support at the top.
-Summer brings the best time of year to traverse the rock.
+Summer is the best time of year to traverse the rock.
 If conditions are too wet, climbers can always try Profile Cliff, which is another 10 minutes up a hill from Echo Crag.

-There are two lakes, Profile Lake and Echo Lake, where you can enjoy fishing.
-First, try Profile Lake.
+There are two lakes where you can enjoy fishing: Profile Lake and Echo Lake.
+Try Profile Lake first.
 This small, clear body of water is the headwaters of the Pemigewasset River.
-Directly below the Old Man of the Mountain, it is often called the Old Man's Washbowl.
+Directly below the Old Man of the Mountain, it is often called the "Old Man's Washbowl."
 The lake is well-known for its brook trout and is open to fly-fishing only.
 Here, even if you don't come back with a catch, you can be sure you'll be coming back with a new-found appreciation for the surroundings.

-Echo Lake is not only popular for boaters, but for those looking to grab a quick dip as well.
+Echo Lake is not only popular for boaters, but for those looking to take a quick dip as well.
 If the idea of a nice swim perks your interest during the heat of the summer, don't be shy about enjoying the lake's water.
-Echo Lake Beach is open from June though August and even has lifeguards on duty to ensure you remain safe while having a blast.
+Echo Lake Beach is open from June through August and even has lifeguards on duty to ensure you remain safe while having a blast.

 Echo Lake of Franconia Notch State Park sits at an elevation of over 1,900 feet.
 From here, you can get spectacular views of Mount Lafayette and Cannon Mountain, all while surrounded by the calm waters of the lake.
-It's a serene, yet fun-packed setting where guests are able to rent canoes and kayaks.
+It's a serene yet fun-packed setting where guests are able to rent canoes and kayaks.
 So, even if you don't have your own way to get out on the water, you don't have to miss out.